Meet Our Team

 Working directly with children and youth, and their respective families, surrounding community, and the education system to empower individuals to achieve their maximum potential.
 Acting as a source of support and information, educating individuals and families about the ways in which mental illness can be a significant sources of stress, discrimination, and oppression in many young lives

-Age: Children 3 and up, Teens, Young Adults, and Adults
+Age: Children 5 and up, and youth

 Education: Masters of Educational Psychology (MEd EPSY), Bachelor of Arts Honours Degree in Psychology with a Minor in Anthropology